 Apart from all that few mathematical functions will also be discussed such as how to compute the absolute value etc.

-String processing and text analysis are playing vital role in the field of
+String processing and text analysis are playing vital roles in the field of

 - Media and communication